hmito/esj73web/web/registinfo_en.md

   </tbody>
 </table>

-## Eligibility for Presentations

-### Presentation Eligibility by Membership Type
+## Presentation Eligibility by Membership Type

-Presentations at the conference are generally limited to members (regular and honorary members).
-Non-members are eligible in the following two cases:
+Only members (regular and honorary members) of the Ecological Society of Japan are eligible to present at the conference.
+Non-members are eligible to present in the following three cases:

-1. When to speak as an invited speaker in symposium
+1. To present as an invited speaker in symposium
-2. When participating as a commentator or opinion presenter in symposium/workshop without abstract submission.
+2. To present as a commentator or opinion presenter in symposium/workshop without abstract submission.
-3. When give a presentation in High School Student Poster Session.
+3. High school students presenting in High School Student Poster Session.

 | **Presentation Type**                              | **Member \*1** | **Non-Member** |
 |----------------------------------------------------|:--------------:|:--------------:|